mantis3de/CrawlerKit-docs/docs/systems/setup-trapdoor.md

 ??? failure "It closes in code but the hatch stays open on screen"
     Animator issue, not logic.
 You need the `Idle_Open → Closing → Idle_Closed` states and the `Close` trigger (Step 4).
 The state resets internally regardless; only the visual is missing.

+??? failure "The party dies but the fall animation never plays — the menu pops instantly"
+    Lethal damage opens the game-over menu, which freezes time on the same frame.
+Raise **Damage Delay For Fall Anim** to ≈ your [Party Fall Animation](party-fall-animation.md) length (default 2 s) so the damage waits for the drop. `0` disables the wait.

+??? failure "The party falls but no game-over menu appears"
+    Game over only fires when damage runs through `PartySystem.DamageMember` (which holds the party-wipe check).
+The current `TrapDoorTrap` does this.
+If you forked the damage code, route it through `DamageMember`, not `member.TakeDamage` directly.

 ---